 Speaker: Andrew Renda, MD, MPH, Vice President, Bold Goal and Population Health Strategy, Humana

-A. Renda will discuss Humana’s “Bold Goal” and discuss how they are integrating data on social determinants of health into their daily operations to generate insights, strategies, and interventions to improve the health of populations with complex health and social needs.
+A. Renda discussed Humana’s “Bold Goal” and discuss how they are integrating data on social determinants of health into their daily operations to generate insights, strategies, and interventions to improve the health of populations with complex health and social needs.

 V. Moderated Q&A